But as many as received him, to them he gave the right to become God's children, to those who believe in his name. -- John 1:12.

 of Abraham is that all these might participate with Jesus in blessing

 all the nations of the earth in the age to come.
-We will quote from our

-(9) The word judge as used in the Scriptures does not mean merely to sentence, but includes -1- instruction (Psalm 19:7-11; 25:8,9: 106:3; 119:108; Isaiah 33:5; 56:1; 59:4,8-15; Ezekiel 22:2; Matthew 12:18-20; 23:23; Colossians 2:16), -2- testing (Psalm 26:1-3, compare 139:23,24; Jeremiah 11:20, compare 20:12; 2 Thessalonians 1:4,5), -3- chastisement for correction (Isaiah 26:9; 1 Corinthians 11:31,32 -- compare Luke 12:47,48; Hebrews 12:5-11; Revelation 3:19), and -4- passing a sentence. -- Matthew 7:1,2; John 7:24; Deuteronomy 1:16; Psalm 17:2.
+Many often assume the word judge means to give a sentence, usually a condemnation.
+However, forms of the word “judge” as used in the Scriptures do not mean merely to sentence, but may include instruction (Psalm 19:7-11; 25:8,9: 106:3; 119:108; Isaiah 33:5; 56:1; 59:4,8-15; Ezekiel 22:2; Matthew 12:18-20; 23:23; Colossians 2:16), testing (Psalm 26:1-3, compare 139:23,24; Jeremiah 11:20, compare 20:12; 2 Thessalonians 1:4,5), chastisement for correction (Isaiah 26:9; 1 Corinthians 11:31,32 -- compare Luke 12:47,48; Hebrews 12:5-11; Revelation 3:19), and passing a sentence. -- Matthew 7:1,2; John 7:24; Deuteronomy 1:16; Psalm 17:2.

-(10) Jesus "will judge (by these four processes) the living and the dead at (during) his appearing and his kingdom."
-"He must reign [in his thousand-year reign] until he has put all enemies under his feet.
-The last enemy that will be destroyed is death." -- 2 Timothy 4:1; 1 Corinthians 15:24-26; Psalm 72:1-4; Isaiah 11:1-6; 32:1; Jeremiah 23:5,6; Hosea 13:14; Revelation 20:11-15.
+The scriptures show that Jesus “will judge (by these four processes) the living and the dead at (during) his appearing and his kingdom.”
+“He must reign [in his thousand-year reign] until he has put all enemies under his feet.
+The last enemy that will be destroyed is death.” -- 2 Timothy 4:1; 1 Corinthians 15:24-26; Psalm 72:1-4; Isaiah 11:1-6; 32:1; Jeremiah 23:5,6; Hosea 13:14; Revelation 20:11-15.

-(12) According to Yahweh's oath-bound promise, Abraham's seed, that is, Christ and all the "sons of God", will bless "all the families of the earth."
-This blessing will come to the world during the 1,000-year reign. -- Genesis 12:3; 22:16-18; Galatians 3:7-9,16,29; Hebrews 6:13-20; Acts 3:19-25.
+The scriptures show that according to Jehovah's oath-bound promise, Abraham's seed, that is, Christ and all the “sons of God”, will bless “all the families of the earth.”
+This blessing will come to the world during Jesus' 1,000-year reign with those who have received Jesus and have become sons of God through faith in him. -- Genesis 12:3; 22:16-18; Galatians 3:7-9,16,29; Hebrews 6:13-20; Acts 3:19-25.

 No comments: